seinecle/mk99/docs/generated-slides/subdir/group-project_temp_html.md

 //ST:!
 ==== e) publish the interview
-//ST: e) publish the interview

 //ST:!

 - Send the audio file at levallois@em-lyon.com.
-Use https://wetransfer.com/[WeTransfer] if need.
+Use https://wetransfer.com/[WeTransfer] if needed.
 - Create an account on Soundcloud and publish it there.
 If you chose a video podcast, you can upload it on Youtube or an equivalent service.

 == 3.
 Evaluation and grading
 //ST: 3.
 Evaluation and grading

+//ST:!

 See the syllabus for the deadline to publish the podcast.
 Grading is as follows:

 //ST:!
-- 33% of the grade on the quality of the questions (showing the interviewe has a good knowledge of the topic, and helping the expert discuss interesting topics)
+- 33% of the grade on the quality of the questions (showing the interviewer has a good knowledge of the topic, and helping the expert discuss interesting topics)
 - 33% of the grade on the conduct of the interview (good intro, good management of the time, no blanks...)
 - 33% of the grade on the quality of the podcast (sound of the interviewer and interviewee)

 == 4.
 FAQs
 //ST: 4.
 FAQs

+//ST:!
 *Can the podcast be in French?*

 - Yes, the podcast can be in French or English.

-//ST!
+//ST:!
 *Can I use my smartphone to record the interview?*

 - Yes, as long as it records good audio.
 Test it.
 You could do video as well with your smartphone.
 Just check the quality.

-//ST!
+//ST:!
 *I have found this person... is she an expert?*

 - An expert can be young or not, from a big company or not, famous or not.
 This is a person who, through its current or past activities, can demonstrate a very good knowledge of the topic she is discussing.

-//ST!
+//ST:!
 *I am not sure this topic is what you expect*

 - Choose a topic related to one of the topics discussed in this course.
 Send me an email or meet me during office hours to validate it.

-//ST!
+//ST:!
 *Can I interview several experts at the same time?*

 - Yes.
 You might meet a pair of co-founders, or a team of data scientists... it is up to you to keep an orderly interview, which can be harder (multiple voices...).
 But it can be definitely interesting!

-//ST!
+//ST:!
 *We are two or three in our group.
 Should we all talk and ask questions in the podcast?*

 - All members of the group should participate in preparing the podcast.
 One person can conduct the interview.
 If you listen to http://datastori.es/[this podcast], you will see that interviews by 2 persons can work very well.

-//ST!
+//ST:!
 Do you have another question?
 Send it at levallois@em-lyon.com

 == The end